cklau1001/cklautests/container/CNB/custom_builder/README.md

 The creation of a custom builder is not very complicated as one may initially imagine.
-In this sample, the original builder-jammy-base builder is taken as a reference and only the native java buildpacks are included with the custom run image, which is configured in the builder.toml.
+In this sample, the original builder-jammy-base builder is taken as a reference and only the native java buildpacks are included with the custom run image, which is configured in the **builder.toml**.

 # Pre-requisite
 - a docker registry to store the custom builder and run image, e.g. a repository in docker hub
+- a docker daemon on your build server
 - the pack cli to create the custom builder

 # Integrating into pom.xml of maven